pramsey/pramsey.github.io/_posts/2021-05-31-postgis-20-years.md

 ![Refractions]({{ site.images }}/2021/rri.jpg)

 The early history of PostGIS was tightly bound to a consulting company I had started a few years prior, [Refractions Research](https://web.archive.org/web/20010927072731/http://www.refractions.net/).
-My early contracts ended up being with provincial government managers who, for their own idiosyncratic reasons, did not want to work with [ESRI](https://esri.com) software, and as a result our company accrued skills and experience beyond what most "GIS companies" in the business had.
+My early contracts ended up being with British Columbia (BC) provincial government managers who, for their own idiosyncratic reasons, did not want to work with [ESRI](https://esri.com) software, and as a result our company accrued skills and experience beyond what most "GIS companies" in the business had.

 We got good at databases, and the [FME](http://www.safe.com).
 We got good at Perl, and eventually Java.
 We were the local experts in a locally developed (and now defunct) data analysis tool called [Facet](https://web.archive.org/web/20000610151220/http://www.facet.com/cfm/index.cfm), which was the meat of our business for the first four years or so.